 A physician will consider the patient’s symptoms and carry out a physical examination.

-Blood and other tests can check for:
+Blood and other

 - An elevated white blood count